 Masks aren’t required for students alone in dorm rooms.

 To be unmasked in a required space is to violate Western’s COVID-19 compliance agreement.

 “Anyone who is not wearing a mask indoors in violation of the policy will be asked by an appropriate university employee at the scene to please wear a mask; if they refuse, they can be asked to leave that building, classroom or venue,” said Thompson.

 As a last resort to address the situation, Thompson said University Police can be called to respond.

 Jesse Anderson, a Western first-year, said that mask requirements are not stopping her from being excited to be back on campus.

 “I feel like things are more normal than they have been in the last year and a half.
 This is kind of the new normal, it’s not a big deal,” said Anderson.

-Brianna Poulosis a third-year News and Editorial Journalism major and a reporter for The Front.
-She enjoys exploring art, community, and events in her writing and has also written for Whatcom Community College’s publication, The Horizon.
+Brianna Poulosis a fourth-year News and Editorial Journalism major and a reporter for The Front.
+She enjoys exploring art, community, and events in her writing and has also written for Klipsun and Whatcom Community College’s publication, The Horizon.
 When she is not reporting, Brianna spends her time painting, watching movies and baking.
-She can be contacted at email@example.com.
+She can be contacted firstname.lastname@example.org.